robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 the root directory following the defined list in line 60.
 This is highly recommended to do since the KAIST dataset is very large and our current implementation takes every 200 images.
-When using the KAIST dataset for evaluation, it is also recommended to simply add `"KAIST"` to the `saved_dirs. json` file.
+When using the KAIST dataset for evaluation, it is also recommended to simply add `"KAIST"` to the `saved_dirs.json` file.

 We have created many different models in the file named `ModelLists.py`.
 The program is built so that the user can select several of these models as